The Real Face of Migraine May Surprise You

 Running a marathon

 In short, living with migraine is a marathon.
 As with any marathon, those who run that race are incredibly strong.
 They persevere through challenges that most others cannot begin to imagine and demonstrate resilience to bounce back against all odds.
 This is the real face of migraine.
 It is not one of weakness or fear, of excuses or lack of reliability.
 Rather, this is a powerful example of courage and determination in the face of a challenge that has no answer, is little recognized, and is highly stigmatized.

 The real face is all around you

 Those who run this marathon are all around you.
-They are your parent, your sibling, your son or daughter.
-They are your teacher, the student in your classroom, your doctor, your neighbor.
-You pass them on the street, greet them at your local store, worship next to them.
-They are athletes, actors, scientists, writers.
-They are grocery clerks, journalists, nurses, landscapers.
-The real face of migraine is all around you; it lives in the stories of the people you know but who all too often are afraid, or don’t know how, to speak up.
+They are your parent, your sibling, your son, or your daughter.
+They are your teacher, the student in your classroom, your doctor, or your neighbor.
+You pass them on the street, greet them at your local store, and worship next to them.
+They are athletes, actors, scientists, and writers.
+They are grocery clerks, journalists, nurses, and landscapers.
+The real face of migraine is all around you; it lives in the stories of the people you know but who all too often are afraid, or don’t know how to speak up.
 Migraine is a devastating disease that affects 1 billion people globally, 40 million in the USA, 1 in 10 people, 1 in 4 households.2,3 Its face is everywhere, and it is time for the stories to be heard – for the real face to be seen!

 Are the family and friends you will be seeing this holiday season understanding about migraine?